 The timber has a very high oil content which renders it impervious to insects and makes it waterproof.
 The high oil content also means the timber can be bent, shaped, worked and sculpted without splitting and finishes to a superb, fine lustre.
 It is a pale straw colour when first cut and ages to a rich honey gold.
 Huon Pine is now protected and you cannot cut it down.

 One area often overlooked by tourists is Arthur River and the Tarkine Wilderness.
 We decided to leave our home on wheels for a few days and swap it for our trusty OzTent so we could take some time to explore along the wild West Coast and take a few more offroad trails to explore some more remote locations.
 The kids were super excited to be in the tent and it was a nice change for us too.
 We cooked dinner on our small Firebox Stove and spotted some awesome wildlife.
+(You can read more about our OzTent here and watch how easy it is to set up here).

 We based ourselves at Arther River (Peppermint Camp Ground) where we explored the nearby wild and rugged coastline that is famous for its strong westerly winds that come across from the Great Southern Ocean.
 We viewed ‘the edge of the world’, Green Point Beach (a popular surfer spot which we caught on a rare flat day!) as well as some Aboriginal Petroglyphs near Nelson Beach.